High School Counseling Team

 - Our counseling program requires continual review and revision in order to meet the needs of the school

-HS Counseling at ACSThe high school counseling team at ACS is comprised of highly trained professionals who provide a variety of developmentally appropriate services for students in grades 9-12.
+The high school counseling team at ACS is comprised of highly trained professionals who provide a variety of developmentally appropriate services for students in grades 9-12.
 The high school counselors work in partnership with students, staff, and parents to promote and develop academic achievement, social growth, emotional well being, and higher education planning for all ACS students.
 The high school program at ACS is dynamic and continually evolves to meet the needs and challenges faced by our students.
-The team is collaborative by nature, and although each counselor is assigned alphabetically, students and families are welcomed to seek advice from any counselor.

 The links and web pages found here provide valuable current information, to support success at ACS and beyond.
 This information is only a sample of the wealth of information and resources available in the counseling office.

-Christina McDade (students with last names A-E, grades 9-12).
-This is Ms. McDade's second year at ACS.
+This is Ms. McDade's fifth year at ACS.
 She previously worked as a college counselor at Al-Bayan Bilingual School in Kuwait, as well as in her home state of Indiana.
 She holds a Bachelor of Science degree from University of Evansville, a Masters of Social Work from Indiana University, and a Masters of Education from Purdue University.
 Ms. McDade has a long career working on behalf of children and families, and is excited to be a part of the Sand Viper community.
 In her spare time she enjoys writing, singing, cooking, and of course, traveling.

-Phil Abraham (students with last names Md-Z, grade 9-12): This is Mr. Abraham's 1st year at ACS.
+This is Mr. Abraham's third year at ACS.
 Mr. Abraham previously worked as a High School Counselor at GEMS American Academy (GAA) Abu Dhabi.
 Prior to that he worked as a counselor, teacher, and social worker in Chicago, Illinois.
 He holds a Bachelor of Science from the University of Illinois at Urbana Champaign and a Masters of Social Work from the University of Illinois at Chicago.
 Mr. Abraham's counseling background ranges from K-12 and focusing on students' personal, social, and academic development as well as their post-secondary planning.
 Having been in Abu Dhabi for the past five years, Mr. Abraham is familiar to many ACS families through his involvement in local high school and community athletics, specifically, wrestling and rugby.
-In his free time, Mr. Abraham enjoys spending time with his family and friends, playing and watching sports, traveling, and discovering new places to eat!
+In his free time, Mr. Abraham enjoys spending time with his family and friends, playing and watching sports, traveling, and discovering new places to eat.